 - Now, whenever anyone asks him what accounting software he uses, Tim directs them to your brand, earning you even more sales (Advocacy).

 With a digital marketing funnel, this entire process is streamlined – from a user’s initial Google search to them finally buying your product or service (in this case, a subscription to automated invoicing software).

 Now, you might be wondering:

 How do you build a profitable digital marketing funnel for your business?

-The first step to creating an internet marketing funnel involves generating exposure for your brand so you can start attracting users to your website.
+The first step to creating an internet marketing funnel involves generating your brand awareness so you can start attracting users to your website.

 Some helpful tips:

-To generate exposure for your brand, you’ll need to plan out a marketing strategy that involves creating content that speaks to an audience that’s at the Awareness (top of the funnel) stage of their journey.
+To generate brand awareness, you’ll need to plan out strategies that involve creating personalized content that speaks to an audience that’s at the Awareness (top of the funnel) stage of their buyer’s journey.